A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: MTV-Based Safety Margin as cbf

 \subsection{MTV-Based Safety Margin}

-The Separating Axis Theorem (SAT) is a fundamental concept in computational geometry for detecting collisions between convex shapes \cite{gottschalk1996obbtree}.
-SAT states that two convex shapes do not intersect if there exists an axis along which their projections do not overlap.
-If no such axis is found, the shapes are colliding.
-In this case, the \ac{mtv} represents the smallest vector required to separate the shapes, indicating the direction of least penetration and the minimum separation distance \cite{ericson2004real}.

-We extend the concept of MTV to define a heading-aware safety margin for two car-like robots modeled as rectangles.
-This safety margin represents the minimal movement required for one robot to collide the other, accounting for their orientations and positions.
+The \ac{sat} is a fundamental concept in computational geometry for detecting collisions between convex shapes \cite{gottschalk1996obbtree}.
+It states that two convex shapes do not intersect if there exists an axis along which their projections do not overlap.
+If no such axis exists, the shapes are colliding.
+In this context, the MTV represents the smallest vector required to separate the shapes \cite{ericson2004real}.
+We extend the concept of the MTV to define a safety margin for two car-like robots, which are approximated as rectangles.
+This safety margin represents the minimal movement required for one robot to make contact with the other, taking into account their geometries and headings.

-We present \cref{alg:mtv} to compute \ac{mtv}-based safety margin for a given pair of rectangles $i$ and $j$ by analyzing their projections on orthogonal axes.
-For each rectangle and each axis, it calculates the gap \( g_a \) along that axis, determining if the projections overlap or are separated.
-Based on the signs of the gaps \( g_x \) and \( g_y \), it classifies the relationship between the projections: non-overlapping, overlapping on one axis, or overlapping on both, and then computes a distance metric \( d_k \) reflecting this relationship (lines \ref{line:if-overlap-begin} to \ref{line:if-overlap-end}).
-Using this metric, it classifies the rectangles as mutually separating, separating by one rectangle's axes, or non-separating, and then computes the safety margin \( d_{\text{MTV}} \) (lines \ref{line:if-separate-begin} to \ref{line:if-separate-end}).
+\Cref{alg:mtv} details the computation of the MTV-based safety margin for a given pair of rectangles $i$ and $j$.
+For each rectangle $k \in \{ i, j \}$ and for each of its orthogonal axes $a \in \{ x_A^k, y_A^k \}$, the algorithm projects the vertices of both rectangles onto axis $a$.
+If the projections do not overlap on axis $a$, the gap $g_a$ is positive and represents the separation; otherwise, $g_a$ is negative and corresponds to the overlapping length.
+Based on the signs of $g_{x_A^k}$ and $g_{y_A^k}$, the algorithm classifies the relative position as mutually separating, overlapping along one axis, or non-separating, and then computes a distance metric $d^k$ accordingly (lines \ref{line:if-overlap-begin} to \ref{line:if-overlap-end}).
+Finally, the safety margin $d_{\text{MTV}}$ is determined based on $d^i$ and $d^j$ (lines \ref{line:if-separate-begin} to \ref{line:if-separate-end}). \Cref{fig_mtv} illustrates a case where $g_{x_A^i} < 0$, $g_{y_A^i} < 0$, $g_{x_A^j} > 0$, and $g_{y_A^j} < 0$, resulting in $d^i = -\min(|g_{x_A^i}|, |g_{y_A^i}|) < 0$, $d^j = g_{y_A^j} > 0$, and hence $d_{\text{MTV}} = \max(d^i, d^j) = d^j$.

-The resulting safety margin $d_{\text{MTV}}$ accurately reflects the safety degree between two car-like robots, considering both positions and orientations.
-A positive value denotes the separation distance, while a negative value signifies collision, with its magnitude indicating the degree of penetration.

-\begin{remark} The MTV-based safety margin computed by \cref{alg:mtv} is non-differentiable due to operations such as minimum and maximum computations.
-This non-differentiability complicates integration with \acp{cbf} and other control frameworks that require differentiable functions. \end{remark}

 [2][.5\linewidth]{ { \texttt{$\triangleright$ #2}}}